task-proxemics/XLeRobot/BOM.md

 | **Build from 1 Lekiwi and 1 SO100 arm** |  **~$250**  |  **€XX**  |  **¥XX**  |

 > [!IMPORTANT]
-> The SO100 and Lekiwi need to be the 12V version.
-While the 7.4V version might work, it hasn't been tested and isn't recommended as it won't deliver optimal performance.
+> If you are using your pre-assembled SO100 and Lekiwi, they need to be the 12V version.
+While the 7.4V version might work, it is not recommended as it has not been tested and cannot achieve optimal performance.

 # 1. Assembly Tools